 The RAstar hull form incorporates a significant outward flare (or sponson) on the upper hull sides.
 When the tug is heeled over under influence of the towline during an escort operation, the "weather" sponson is submerged and a large righting force is generated to improve the stability, thus increasing the towline force.
 In addition, the hull has a large foil-shaped skeg, also designed to provide increased indirect forces.

 Although these hull and appendage design features were developed to provide increased escort performance, the sea-keeping characteristics have serendipitously also shown very significant improvements over more conventional hull forms.
 The RAstar hull forms provide dramatic reductions in roll amplitude and accelerations, and the large skegs provide significant roll damping.

 As part of the model testing program to verify the performance of the RAstar hull forms, and to be able to state with confidence that the motions of this new design were a real improvement over existing tugs, a model of a similar size of standard tug was also built, and the motions of the two hull forms were measured in identical wave conditions for a unique vessel-to-vessel comparison.

-Figures 6, 7, and 8 illustrate some of these new RAstar Class designs, destined for major LNG terminals in four continents.
+Figures 6, 7, and 8 illustrate some of these new RAstar Series designs, destined for major LNG terminals in four continents.

-For more information on the RAstar Class tugs, or any of the other high-performance tug designs from Robert Allan Ltd., please contact us.
+For more information on the RAstar Series tugs, or any of the other high-performance tug designs from Robert Allan Ltd., please contact us.